 Digital storytelling is a major feature of my online work, both as performance and as workshops and musical direction.
 As part of an Opera Anywhere project for schools, I’ve been hosting digital books that explore the themes, characters and production of operas such as ‘Hansel and Gretel’; and I hope to develop similar projects as a solo artist for various community groups in the future.

-As part of the 2020 online Edinburgh Fringe and for my Gnomefest video-lit festival, I ventured out from behind a keyboard to read and perform my fiction, and I’m currently developing new ideas for video performance, including a re-imagined version of A Midsummer Night’s Dream, and ‘Havoc’, a one-woman monologue about the perils and joys of becoming invisible …
+As part of the 2020 online Edinburgh Fringe and for my Gnomefest video-lit festival, I ventured out from behind a keyboard to read and perform my fiction, and new video-based projects, are currently in development, including a re-imagined version of A Midsummer Night’s Dream, and a series of Shakespeare’s monologues and sonnets, directed by Wayne T Brown and performed by a stellar cast of women.

 I’m also hatching plans to produce online versions of my smaller-scale musicals, as companion pieces to the real-live staged versions—which will always be my first love; but one thing New Normal has taught me is that there’s room in the arts for any and every kind of medium!